 14.4 The Distributor shall notify the Supplier of any infringement of the Supplier's trademarks, trade names or symbols, or other industrial property rights, that comes to its attention.

-The selected distributor does not as a rule operate its business under the supplier’s trademark, since it also sells competing products.
-However, it may be to the distributor’s advantage to advertise itself as a distributor selected by the supplier and to use, for such purpose, the trademark and other distinctive marks and trade names of the supplier.

 ARTICLE 15 INSPECTIONS

 15.1 The Distributor shall grant the Supplier access to its sales outlet in order to inspect from time to time whether the standards stipulated by the Contract are being observed.